tpascarella/sr50/docs/investing/crypto.md

 The simplest Crypto strategy is to go 50/50 BTC/ETH, skewing to 75/25 in either direction depending on your risk tolerance.
 It is modeled after Benjamin Graham's portfolio from The Intelligent Investor.

-# Putting My Money Where My Mouth Is
+## Putting My Money Where My Mouth Is

 I would never advise you to invest in something if I wouldn't also invest in it myself.
 [Here is my current Coinbase portfolio if you would like to verify.](https://www.coinbase.com/portfolio/1a111208-34ea-4a02-beef-3b7f6d3102d6?utm_source=share&utm_platform=iOS)

-If you are not already invested in crypto and would like to, use my [referral link](coinbase.com/join/pascar_0g?src=ios-link) and both of us will get $10 in Bitcoin.
-Not required, but I'd definitely appreciate it!

 >Increase Your Savings Rate